Our Disciplic Succession:

 জীবন হইল শেষ, না ভজিলে হৃষীকেশ ।

 When the call comes, you will have to leave, but how will you leave?
-To cross the river, you must take a ferry, but if you have not earned the fare, how will you cross then?
-You must acquire the fare, and you do not acquire it with any money or material wealth!
-You can only acquire it with devotion.
+To cross the river, you must take a ferry, but how will you cross it if you have not earned the fare?
+You must acquire the fare, and one does not acquire it with any money or material wealth!
+One can acquire it only with devotion.
 You cannot get the Lord with money or material wealth.
 Do you understand it?
-You cannot get the Lord through any material activities, knowledge, or esoteric practices.
+You cannot get the Lord through any material activities, knowledge or esoteric practices.
 If you want to get the Lord, you must have devotion.
 How does devotion come?
-Devotion from the association of devotees.
-If you associate with devotees, you will get devotion.
-There are nine kinds of devotion—sravanam, kirtanam, smaranam, archanam, vandanam, dasyam, sakhyam, atma-nivedanam, pada-sevanam (hearing, chanting, remembering the Lord, serving the Lord's lotus feet, worshipping the Deity of the Lord, rendering service as a servitor, as a friend, self-submission, and offering obeisance).
-You must practise these kinds of devotion, and you will get the Lord.
+Devotion comes from the association of devotees.
+If you associate with devotees, you will have devotion.
+There are nine kinds of devotion: sravanam (listening about the Lord), kirtanam (chanting the Lord’s Name and glories), smaranam (remembering the Lord), archanam (worshipping the Lord’s Deity), vandanam (offering obeisances and prayers to the Lord), dasyam (serving the Lord as a servant), sakhyam (serving the Lord as a friend), atma-nivedanam (submitting yourself to the Lord), pada-sevanam (serving the Lord’s lotus feet).
+You must practise these kinds of devotion, then you will get the Lord.

 Jay Srila Guru Maharaj ki jay.